 Radu from Subspecies

 Radu is a sinister vampire with a whole franchise under his belt, who has spawned an action figure and a comic book series and yet many horror fans have never even heard of him.
 In fact, most people have no idea that the Subspecies series even exists.
-This is really too bad, as Radu has a great look, combining classic inspiration from Nosferatu with a modern Eurotrash sensibility and is a compelling character.
+This is really too bad, as Radu has a great look, combining classic inspiration from Nosferatu with a modern Eurotrash sensibility.

 Regine Dandridge from Fright Night Part II